Nathalie-Gar/Bioinformatics-Projects/R/Normality-Testing/README.md

 ## Overview

 This project investigates whether the hindfoot length of rodents, stratified by sex and species, follows a normal distribution.
-Data come from the long-term “Portal Project” desert ecosystem study and are accessed via the `ratdat` R package
+Data comes from the long-term “Portal Project” desert ecosystem study and are accessed via the `ratdat` R package

 ## Data Source